 Students will undertake an independent research project that will be designed by the student, in consultation with an academic supervisor, to address specific research questions.
 Students will be trained in key techniques relating to the project, and will work independently under the supervisor's guidance to design and execute experiments that will address the questions formulated earlier.
-The students will spend approximately 14 weeks in the laboratory and with then write up their findings in the style of a scientific report for publication in a high impact factor scientific journal.
-They will present a poster and an oral presentation in research symposia arranged by the School.

 Method of assessment

+Required reading will be research project-dependent.
 Existing Templeman Library research journal provision will be sufficient for this module, with occasional Document Delivery service.

 See the library reading list for this module (Canterbury)